dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister sign

 Use the `dfx canister sign` command before sending a message with the `dfx canister send` command when you want to separate these steps, rather than using the single `dfx canister call` command.
 Using separate calls can add security to the transaction.
-For example, when creating your neuron stake, you might want to use the `dfx canister sign` command to create a signed `message.json` file using an air-gapped computer, then use the `dfx canister send` command to deliver the signed message from a computer connected to the {platform}.
+For example, when creating your neuron stake, you might want to use the `dfx canister sign` command to create a signed `message.json` file using an air-gapped computer, then use the `dfx canister send` command to deliver the signed message from a computer connected to the Internet Computer.

 ### Basic usage